 Charitable deduction liberalizations.
-The CARES Act makes four significant liberalizations to the rules governing charitable deductions:
+The CARES Act makes significant liberalizations to the rules governing charitable deductions:

 - (1) Individuals will be able to claim a \$300 above-the-line deduction for cash contributions made, generally, to public charities in 2020.
-This rule effectively allows a limited charitable deduction to taxpayers claiming the standard deduction. - (2) The limitation on charitable deductions for individuals that is generally 60% of modified adjusted gross income (the contribution base) doesn't apply to cash contributions made, generally, to public charities in 2020 (qualifying contributions).
+This rule effectively allows a limited charitable deduction to taxpayers claiming the standard deduction. - (2) The limitation on charitable deductions for individuals is generally 60% of modified adjusted gross income (the contribution base).
+This doesn't apply to cash contributions made, generally, to public charities in 2020 (qualifying contributions).
 Instead, an individual's qualifying contributions, reduced by other contributions, can be as much as 100% of the contribution base.
-No connection between the contributions and COVID-19 activities is required. - (3) Similarly, the limitation on charitable deductions for corporations that is generally 10% of (modified) taxable income doesn't apply to qualifying contributions made in 2020.
-Instead, a corporation's qualifying contributions, reduced by other contributions, can be as much as 25% of (modified) taxable income.
-No connection between the contributions and COVID-19 activities is required. - (4) For contributions of food inventory made in 2020, the deduction limitation increases from 15% to 25% of taxable income for C corporations and, for other taxpayers, from 15% to 25% of the net aggregate income from all businesses from which the contributions were made.
+No connection between the contributions and COVID-19 activities is required.